top of page

 Best for: Medium to high-impact activity, D+ cup sizes, anyone who wants separation, shape, and serious support.

 These bras give you the best of both worlds.
 Each breast is supported individually, but the overall design compresses gently to minimize bounce.
-Look for vertical seams or shallower cups that hug close to the body.
+Look for vertical seams, or shallower moulded cups that hug close to the body.

 Bra Size vs. Alpha Size: Why It Matters

-Full-bust individuals are best served by sports bras in their true bra size, not alpha sizing.
-Alpha sizing (S, M, L, etc.) doesn’t account for the proportional differences between a 34DD and a 34GG.
-In these bras, the cup depth often fails to match the band size, leading to poor fit, insufficient support, and discomfort.
+Full-bust individuals are best served by sports bras in their true bra size rather than alpha sizing.
+Alpha sizing (S, M, L, etc.) doesn’t account for proportional differences, for example, between a 34DD and a 34GG.
+As a result, alpha-sized bras often have cup depths that don’t match the band size, leading to poor fit, inadequate support, and discomfort.

 Good sports bra fit starts with a firm band.
-The band anchors the support (think cantilever), while the cups manage the movement.
+The band anchors the support (think cantilever engineering principles), while the cups manage the movement.

 Impact Levels: Match Your Bra to Your Movement